-Special Needs Identification: The Army Child and Youth Services Screening Tool is required to be completed by parents to screen all children for special needs at initial registration and annually thereafter (also anytime there is a permanent change in diagnosis).
-Upon identification of special needs, supporting documentation must be submitted to Parent Central with the screening tool and forwarded to the CYS Nurse & Army Public Health Nurse (APHN) for review.
-If your child/youth has a disability or other special needs, the parent/guardian will be asked to participate in the Special Needs Accommodation Process (SNAP)/Inclusion Action Team by completing all additional required CYS forms and providing requested documents such as IEPs, IFSPs, etc. for the SNAP review to be completed.
+The Army Child and Youth Services Screening Tool is required to be completed by parents to screen all children for special needs at initial registration and annually thereafter (also anytime there is a permanent change in diagnosis).
+Upon identification of special needs, supporting documentation must be submitted to Parent Central with the screening tool to be forwarded to the CYS Nurse & Army Public Health Nurse (APHN) for review.
+Depending on your child's need for accommodation, the parent/guardian may be asked to complete additional required CYS forms and/or provide supporting documents such as IEP's, IFSP's etc.